twitter Tweet

 OHSU scientists Andrew Adey, Ph.D., (left) Kristof Torkenczy (center) and Sarah Vitak (not pictured) have found a method to quickly and efficiently map the genome of single cells within the body.
 Their study demonstrates a method of that expands the number of single cells that can be mapped efficiently and cost-effectively.
 (OHSU/Kristyna Wentz-Graff)

 OHSU scientists have uncovered a method for quickly and efficiently mapping the genome of single cells within the body.
 Their findings, published Jan.
-30 in the journal Nature Methods, clears the way for a significant advance in precision medicine, including cancer and many other disease areas.
+30 in the journal, Nature Methods, clears the way for a significant advance in precision medicine, including cancer and many other disease areas.

 Single-cell genome sequencing has proved valuable for detecting variations within cells, particularly within tumors.
 However, the lack of an efficient, cost-effective method to map the genome of large numbers of single cells has made it difficult to conduct the kind of robust analysis necessary to characterize the specific genetic makeup of cancerous tumors affecting individuals, or other cell types in the body.